contiv/vpp/k8s/contiv-vpp/README.md

 ## Configuration

 The following tables lists the configurable parameters of the Contiv-VPP chart and their default values.
+Some of them are described in more detail in [contiv.conf README](../README.md#contivconf).

 Parameter | Description | Default
 --------- | ----------- | -------